welpo/tabi/content/blog/mastering-tabi-settings/index.md

 ### Projects

-tabi has a built-in projects template.
+tabi has a built-in projects (cards) template.
 To enable it, you can create a directory in `content/projects/`.
 There, you can create a `_index.md` file with the following front matter:

 ```toml
 title = "Projects"